hurricane2828/ML-projects-university/README.md

-Python Notebooks from old projects.
+Python Notebooks from projects 2023-2024.